miikanissi/miikanissi.com/content/about.md

 ![Portrait of Miika Nissi](/media/miika.jpg)

-My name is Miika, I am a software engineer and a Linux/Unix enthusiast located in Queens, New York City.
+My name is Miika, I am a software engineer and a Linux/Unix enthusiast located in Queens, New York.
 I particularly enjoy finding simple, efficient solutions and building on the knowledge of the past to solve new problems.

-I work as a software engineer at [Tawasta](https://tawasta.fi/en/).
-My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), an enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, and Sass.
+I work as a software developer at [Wildpack Beverage](https://wildpackbev.com/).
+At work, I use technology to improve and streamline manufacturing and business processes to increase efficiency, reduce costs, and save time.
+I mostly work on [Odoo](https://www.odoo.com/), an enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, and Sass.
 I also automate and improve DevOps processes by employing tools such as Docker, Ansible, and Bash scripting.

-When I'm not in front of a screen, I enjoy lifting weights, being in nature and helping cat rescue organizations.
+When I'm not in front of a screen, I enjoy lifting weights, being in nature, and going to church.

 ## My Website Setup and Tools